sciolizer/spigot-trace/README.md

 Not sure how quickly the events will accumulate... that's probably a good question to answer before going much further into the design.
 Different kinds of screens you'd like to be able to see:
   For a set of

+oh dude - there's also the different priorities - would be interesting to see when the events are getting cancelled and when they are not